 A Scots dialect word for a random assortment of mismatching things.

 “A cant word formed from maze by reduplication,” according to Samuel Johnson’s Dictionary, mizmaze is another word for a maze or labyrinth, but can be used figuratively to mean “an intricate or complicated situation.”

-Yes, those enormous stone statues on Easter Island have a name: they’re moai, a local Rapa Nui word meaning “image.”
+The enormous stone statues on Easter Island have a name: They’re moai, a Rapa Nui word meaning “image.”
 Bonus fact: Contrary to popular belief, they aren’t just heads.
 Most have disproportionately large heads with smaller bodies beneath, while others only appear to be a disembodied head because the rest of their body is buried in the earth.

 The Scots dialect word mocher can be used variously to mean “to busy yourself with trifling matters,” “to look busy while accomplishing nothing,” or “to work in the dark.”
 It’s thought to come from mog, an earlier dialect word for a slow, awkward, or clumsy movement.

 Another word for a laughing-stock, or the butt of the joke.